Programming as Theory Building: Peter Naur's Essay

 rbw: The Bitwarden terminal client you should be using

-Posted on Thu, 26 Feb 2026 in Tools • Tagged with bitwarden, cli, rust, security, pi-agent
+Posted on Thu, 26 Feb 2026 in Herramientas • Tagged with bitwarden, cli, rust, seguridad, pi-agent

 How to install and configure rbw, a Rust implementation of the Bitwarden client, and how to integrate it into your workflows with pi-agent.